icicleio/icicle/src/Stream/README.md

 )
 ```

 Pipes all data read from this stream to the writable stream.
 If `$length` is not `null`, only `$length` bytes will be piped to the writable stream.
-The returned promise is fulfilled with the number of bytes piped once the writable stream closes or `$length` bytes have been piped.
 If `$byte` is not `null`, piping will end once `$byte` is encountered in the stream.
+The returned promise is fulfilled with the number of bytes piped once the writable stream is no longer writable, `$length` bytes have been piped, or `$byte` is encountered in the stream.

 Resolution | Type | Description
 :-: | :-- | :--